btrungvo/word-game-NLP/README.md

 ## Game rules
 * Hidden word is given by user or randomly picked from test.txt dataset.
 Eg: "apple"
 * The word is masked with underscores ("_ _ _ _ _")
-* AI bot will try to pridict that hidden word by guess a letter as a time.
+* AI bot will try to pridict that hidden word by guess a letter per attempt.
 * If the guess letter is correct, the system will return an update state on the hidden word.
 Eg: Guessed "p" -> "_ p p _ _"
 * There is a limit of 6 attempts, each wrong guess will decrease the attempt by 1.
 * Game ends when the word is fully revealed or the attempts remains reaches 0.